How Can You Build on Such a Quicksand?

 George (and others) rejected the reduction of musical information to parameters upon which a person can operate.
 Perhaps more importantly, he worried about the result of imposing a strictly rational order on this data to create new art — an order that might not take into account his concerns with memory and identity.

 My claim is that many of the artistic values that we as artists hold dear are present in the discrete parameters of music.
 This includes memory, identity, and even an understanding of expressive qualities of musical character.
 Further, algorithms are no longer limited to the simplistic and prescriptive ordering of musical data.
-Today we can create software that is flexible, adaptive, and if trained against representative human examples, is even able to create meaningful expressions of art.
+Today we can create software that is flexible, adaptive, and if trained against representative human examples, is even able to contribute meaningful expressions of art.